Taproot/indieauth/README.md

 ## Contributing

-If you have any questions about using this library, join the [indieweb chatroom](https://indieweb.org/discuss) and ping `barnaby`.
+If you have any questions about using this library, join the [indieweb dev chatroom](https://chat.indieweb.org/dev/), and ping `barnaby` or ask one of the other friendly people there.

 If you find a bug or problem with the library, or want to suggest a feature, please [create an issue](https://github.com/Taproot/indieauth/issues/new).